Indian - Chicken Briyani (1 grams)

 Stay Hydrated

-Drink water or unsweetened beverages before and during your meal to help with digestion and maintain stable blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated can support digestion and help moderate blood sugar levels.

 Find Glucose response for your favourite foods